Jon

 That’s great news for golf fans, but less so for the rivals who go up against a man who has been at or near the peak of the world game since mid-2020.

-Signing a five-year LIV contract cemented Jon Rahm’s status as one of the best paid sportsmen in the world.
+Signing with LIV Golf cemented Jon Rahm’s status as one of the best sportsmen in the world.

-Rahm also savored his role as captain of Legion XIII.
-He and his LIV team-mates finished second in the overall points table in 2024.
+Rahm savored his role as captain of Legion XIII.
+He and his LIV teammates finished second in the overall points table in 2024.

 The legion’s symbol was a lion, which explains the logo that appears on the team’s hat and other merchandise.

-Rahm and his men are ready to roar again in 2025, while the skipper will also hope to add to his total of two Major titles.
-He is also keen to represent the European team in the Ryder Cup, which will be held on the Bethpage Black course in Long Island, New York.
+Rahm and his men are ready to roar again in 2025, while the skipper will also hope to add to his total of two major titles.
+He is also primed to represent the European team in the Ryder Cup, which will be held on the Bethpage Black course in Long Island, New York.

 Spanish star shining in the footsteps of Seve